moonbeam-foundation/moonbeam/MBIPS/MBIP-5.md

 Deploying a Smart Contract of 24kB using 3_300_000 gas would require:
 `24_000 * 15_000_000 / 40_000 + 3_300_000 => 12_300_000 gas`

-Execution a transaction using 48_000 gas and adding 3 storage items (444 bytes) would require:
+Execution of a transaction using 48_000 gas and adding 3 storage items (444 bytes) would require:
 `444 * 15_000_000 / 40_000 + 48_000 => 214_500 gas`

 ## Impact